vaultdb/alchemy/src/main/cpp/pilot/test/phame/walkthrough.md

 **Study table**: B1\
 **Partners**: row-level

-This table aggregates over individuals who meet the study criteria of having one admit date within the study period.
+With this table we will aggregate over individuals who meet the study criteria of having one admit date within the study period.
 These individuals are all over the age of 18 and within the Chicago-area zip codes in the study (`study_population` in the protocol).

 Participants also needed a `cap_id` to qualify for the denominator.
 We are not completing that part because we are not doing PPRL in this first round.